ConductAtlas Assessment

 Separate from ongoing reserves, the Settlement Fund Reserves and Post-Termination Hold provision authorizes Stripe to hold funds after you have closed your account.
 The stated purpose is to cover potential future chargebacks on transactions that occurred while the account was active.

 The hold period is typically 90 to 120 days, matching card network chargeback windows.
 In practice, some holds extend longer.
-During the hold, the funds are not yours to access, not yours to earn interest on, and not guaranteed to be released in full if chargebacks occur.
+During the hold period, access to these funds is restricted, and release may depend on chargeback outcomes.

 For businesses planning to switch payment processors, this is worth understanding upfront.
 Migrating away from Stripe does not immediately release your funds.
 Plan cash flow accordingly.